ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 3890

-The following table shows Ethernet over USB performance for the indicated packet size.
+The following table shows Ethernet over USB performance for the indicated packet size and controller.

 Device Controller